 Meet the Insomniac Behind Astronomy North's Daily Aurora Forecast

-NIGHT SHIFT: Astronomy North Society volunteer James Pugsley has been observing space weather data and auroral behaviour above Yellowknife since 2003.
+NIGHT SHIFT: Astronomy North Society President James Pugsley has been observing space weather data and auroral behaviour above Yellowknife since 2003.

 About The Forecaster